PE & Sport at The Leys

 Swimming and Water Safety

-The expectation is that 75% of our year 6 cohort should be able to swim 25 metres safely and effectively by the end of KS2.
+The expectation is that 75% of students should be able to swim 25 metres safely and effectively by the end of KS2.

 Passion and power of sport is the drive behind our PE provision.